PC vs Mac

 So let me explain a few differences to you as this may help you make a better choice.
 Be it good or bad.

 It goes without saying we use PC here since we do IT for a living for over 30 years.
 And the bottom line is this is being the PC platform is what we are comfortable with and that’s why we use it.

-In the PC world we have USB which is on every PC on the planet.
-Yes, you are still limited to CPU, memory and the like.
-Those type of devices are lice if you’re doing portable recording.
+In the PC world, we have a USB which is on every PC on the planet.
+Yes, you are still limited to CPU, memory, and the like.
+Those type of devices is lice if you’re doing a portable recording.
 This is not a permanent solution and should not be considered to be a permanent solution.

 So let’s talk about the bigger boxes for a moment.
 Mac used to make the Mac Pro, which was truly a great machine.
 Mac’s are the same bus structure as a PC, you could run Windows on a Mac and vice versa if configured and licensed properly.

-To us Apples market is very clear.
-They make iPhone, like millions upon millions of them and frankly this is where they are making their money today.
+To us, Apple’s market is very clear.
+They make iPhone, like millions upon millions of them, and frankly this is where they are making their money today.
 So they spend their most time making these devices.
-So for us few audio folks that are around It’s obvious that since we are a niche market.
+So for us, a few audio folks that are around It’s obvious that since we are a niche market.
 They really don’t care.
 This is the reality of this decision and there is not much we can do about it.

 Mac Pro – Trash Cans

-The good news is in the PC world, specifically the Slick Audio world we can run them out any problem at all.
+The good news is in the PC world, specifically the Slick Audio world we can run them out of any problem at all.
 We are working with companies like Avid to make boxes that do one thing.
-And that’s do audio and do it perfectly.
+And that does audio and does it perfectly.
 More specialized if you will.